Political Science Major, B.A.

 High-Impact/Experiential Education

 Internship courses provide students with the opportunity to earn academic credit while obtaining practical work experience in agencies and organizations clearly related to the study of political science.
 Political science majors who would like to obtain credit for internship work in government or public service must enroll in POLI 193.
-While this course satisfies the experiential education General Education requirement, POLI 193 is offered on a Pass/Fail basis only and does not count towards the nine courses required for the major.
+While this course satisfies the high-impact/experiential education General Education requirement, POLI 193 is offered on a Pass/Fail basis only and does not count towards the nine courses required for the major.
 For specific information about the procedures and requirements for POLI 193, please consult the department’s website.

 Study Abroad